 Whether you’re a seasoned skier or not, everyone’s heard of Whistler.
 This is one of the biggest – and perhaps the best, judging by its annual No.1 awards – ski resorts in the world.
-The twin peaks of Whistler and Blackcomb mountains together make the Whistler Blackcomb ski area.
-Thanks to its lively pedestrian village, its stunning setting and more than 11m of annual snowfall, Whistler is an incredible place to ski and easily rivals the American Rockies or the Alps.
+The twin peaks of Whistler and Blackcomb Mountains together make the Whistler Blackcomb ski area.
+Thanks to its lively pedestrian village, its stunning setting and more than 11 metres of annual snowfall, Whistler is an incredible place to ski and easily rivals the American Rockies or the Alps.

 Where is Whistler?

-Whistler is located on British Columbia’s west coast in its Coast Mountains, just a 90-minute drive from Vancouver.
+Whistler is located on the west coast of British Columbia in its Coast Mountains, just a 90-minute drive from Vancouver.
 Vancouver has direct flights from several UK airports, which means Whistler is really easy to access.
 The drive from Vancouver to Whistler is no chore either – it follows Highway 99 which is also known as the Sea to Sky Highway.
 It’s a renowned driving route with incredible mountain and ocean views.

 How to get there

-If you fancy doing some exploring as well as skiing, you can also hire a car from Vancouver Airport.
+If you fancy doing some exploring as well as skiing, you can also organise car hire from Vancouver Airport.
 This is a great choice to combine sightseeing into your ski holiday.
 However, if you’re planning on staying in Whistler Village then there’s no need for a car as the town is pedestrianised.

 Whistler Blackcomb Ski Resort